-Music Literature III is a continuation of MUS 252 from 1870 to the present.
+IAI: F1 902 Music Literature III is a continuation of MUS 252 from 1870 to the present.
 Emphasis will be placed on representative works and composers by the use of texts and recordings.
-Prerequisite: None Credit: 3 semester hours
+Prerequisite: None

 MUS 289 -Special Topics in Music